 One of most-read leadership articles every year, our annual list of hot leadership topics pulled in tens of thousands of readers this year.
 While we didn’t anticipate a pandemic, it’s amazing how many of these trends held up.
-(Don’t worry—we’ll be publishing the 2021 trends soon!)
+(And now we've got the top 2021 leadership trends!)

 Going into 2020, we had no idea how critical virtual classrooms were going to be.
 In the past, they’d mainly been used by clients with international or dispersed leadership teams.
 But as everyone went remote, we realized a lot of our clients didn’t really understand this format.
 And for a lot of them, it’s been a game-changer in helping them connect their leaders when they’ve needed development most.

 This was a big hit from one of our partners, Dr. Steven Rogelberg.
 (If you didn’t catch him on CBS This Morning or read his book, The Surprising Science of Meetings, he’s THE expert on meetings.)
 As many of us found ourselves sitting in on massive, boring Zoom calls this year, Steven’s advice on not wasting meeting time has become more relevant than ever.

 This is an oldie but a goodie.
 It comes from waaaay back in 2019 (which certainly seems like a different era).
 So why is it so popular this year?
 While I can’t tell you what readers were thinking, I suspect it has to do with the fact that we need coaching now more than ever.
 We’re all looking for more direction.
 And leaders are looking to connect better than they ever have before.
 So it’s no big surprise this remains one of our most-read leadership articles!